avalonmediasystem/react-structural-metadata-editor/README.md

 yarn start
 ```

-Open up a browser and navigate to: http://localhost:3001/ Hot reloading via `webpack` is enabled, so you'll see real-time updates reflected in the browser.
+Open up a browser and navigate to: http://localhost:3001/.
+Hot reloading via `webpack` is enabled, so you'll see live updates in the browser during development.

 ### Development

 All development should be done in the `/src` directory.

-The `/demo` directory contains demo application entry point `index.html` file, and mocks Avalon consuming the SME component.
+The `/demo` directory contains the demo application entry point `index.html` file, and mocks Avalon consuming the SME component.

-If you'd like to try out a new feature for SME without merging into `master`, create a new branch, ie: `my-new-feature`, and push it up to `https://github.com/avalonmediasystem/react-structural-metadata-editor` See the Deployment section below on how to import from either `master` or your own feature branch.
+If you'd like to try out a new development feature before merging your code into `master`, create a new branch, ie: `my-new-feature`, and push your branch to `https://github.com/avalonmediasystem/react-structural-metadata-editor`.
+See the [Deployment](#user-content-deployment) section below on how to import from either `master` or your own feature branch.

-#### Configuration
+#### Component configuration

 A consuming application is expected to provide the following configuration `props` passed to the SME component.